kiskaszap/angularDocumentation/README.md

 **Setting Up the Form**

-1. Create a contact form in your contact.html view:
+1. Create a contact form in your contact.html view

    ```HTML
    <!-- contact.html -->